Updated March 13, 2020

 What do we think when it comes to clutter?

-But in reality, the later doesn’t usually happen unless you intentionally make a point to take care of it later.
-It’s really an example of what author Kathi Lipp has said, “A pile of paper represents a pile of decisions not made.
+But in reality, the later doesn’t usually happen, unless you intentionally make a point to take care of it later.
+It’s similar to all those piles of paper.
+Author Kathi Lipp has said in her book Clutter Free, “A pile of paper represents a pile of decisions not made.

 What if shows up in the, “What if I just had this or did this, then…I would be happier.”
 Or it’s the “If I get rid of this, I might need it later.”

 Sometimes it’s really hard to pinpoint the connection we have with stuff that is deeply rooted in our emotions and how we feel.
-Kathi Lipp also gives some more examples of what we feel related to clutter:
+Here are some more examples of what we feel related to clutter:

 What it sounds like: “I bought these pair of shoes for $75 because I had to have them, but they make my feet bleed.
 I can’t get rid of them because I spent so much money on them!”